NEUR-101 Introduction to Neuroscience

 PSYC-510 Independent Study

 Provides an opportunity to work individually with the instructor for focused reading, study, and reflection about a particular topic area.
-Permission of the instructor required.
+Prerequisite: Instructor's permission.

 PSYC-525 Independent Research